April 2012

 Walk on Water, DVD, 104 minutes, Hebrew, English, German/English subtitles, made in Israel and Berlin.
 Director Eytan Fox explores issues of relationships, use of violence and reconciliation in this popular film about modern Israel.

-Waltz with Bashin, DVD, 90 minutes, Hebrew with English subtitles.
+Waltz with Bashir, DVD, 90 minutes, Hebrew with English subtitles.
 Nominated for an Academy Award for best foreign film in 2008, this Israeli production fuses animation and documentary to examine a man’s memory of the first Lebanon war.
 It mixes real with surreal, the personal and the political.

 Westbank Story, DVD, 21 minutes.
 A musical comedy about competing falafel stands in the West Bank where an Israeli soldier falls in love with a Palestinian cashier.
 Nominated for an Academy Award for best short subject.

 Wondrous Oblivion, DVD, 160 minutes, English.Lack of tolerance for Jews and Blacks in London in the 1960’s is the backdrop for a story of coming of age and friendship.
-Reggae, Calyso and Ska music is featured.
+Reggae, Calypso and Ska music is featured.